Arezzo Tuscany, Italy Travel Guide

 Late autumn festivals celebrate the arrival of new wine and fresh olive oil.
 Local producers invite visitors for tastings.

-Throughout the year, local towns host Sagre (food festivals) dedicated to chestnuts, mushrooms, truffles, and other regional goods.
+Throughout the year, local towns host Sagre (food festivals) dedicated to chestnuts, mushrooms, truffles, and other regional products.

-The monthly Fiera Antiquaria in Piazza Grande typically has specialized food vendors with Tuscan delicacies, from cheeses to cured meats.
+The monthly Fiera Antiquaria in Piazza Grande often features specialized food vendors with Tuscan delicacies, from cheeses to cured meats.

-Don't expect staff to bring the bill automatically; you must have to ask for "il conto" (the bill).
+Don't expect staff to bring the bill automatically; you will need to ask for "il conto" (the bill).